-On this page you will find information about current processes and procedures related to required or recommended export reviews for certain Foreign Transactions as outlined in University Policies AD89, ADG09, RA40, or RAG40.
-Links to either online or PDF review requests forms will also be available here.
-Specifically, export review procedures and forms for the following types of Foreign Transactions are available from this page:
+On this page, you will find information about current processes and procedures related to required or recommended export reviews for certain Foreign Transactions as outlined in University Policies AD89, ADG09, RA40, or RAG40.
+Links to either online or PDF review request forms will also be available here.
+Specifically, export review procedures and forms for the following types of Foreign Transactions are available on this page:

 - International Visitor Reviews

 For Penn State Travelers

 - Online Export Review Request Submission Forms